Support Us

 Creetown Appoints Nation’s Youngest Town Crier

-A schoolgirl has become Britain’s youngest town crier – at the tender age of eight.
+A school girl has become Britain’s youngest town crier – at the tender age of eight.

-One of the panel, Allan Lowden, the town crier from nearby Gatehouse, said: “Evie might have been the smallest contestant but she definitely had the biggest voice.”
-The youngster, who has been given a hand-made ceremonial jacket and will be appearing in the town over the next few months, said: ”I’m really pleased.
+One of the panel, Allan Lowden, the town crier from nearby Gatehouse, said, “Evie might have been the smallest contestant but she definitely had the biggest voice.”
+The youngster, who has been given a handmade ceremonial jacket and will be appearing in the town over the next few months, said, “I’m really pleased.
 There hasn’t been a town crier in Creetown for 51 years, so I love my new job.
-“I was a bit nervous but once I started shouting I felt better.
-I’m quite glad no grown-ups wanted the job.”
+I was a bit nervous but once I started shouting, I felt better.
+I’m quite glad no adults wanted the job.”

 “There were two categories in the competition, over-16s and under-16s, but nobody over 16 turned up.
-It seems like the youngsters were more interested in it.
-“Evie’s chuffed.
-Her little sister Katie, who’s five, was very excited about the competition, but was a bit too shy to take part.”
+It seems like the younger participants were more interested.
+Evie’s very pleased.
+Her younger sister Katie, who’s five, was excited about the competition but too shy to participate.”

 James Blake, Creetown’s last town crier, was something of a local legend.
-After his death in 1962, his obituary recorded that “as a bellman he had few equals, his fine resonant voice often being heard a mile away and visitors to Creetown often stared in amazement when they met him on his rounds.”
+After his death in 1962, his obituary recorded that “as a bellman, he had few equals, his fine resonant voice often being heard a mile away, and visitors to Creetown often stared in amazement when they met him on his rounds.

 Skip to content